bdebon/quick-parcel-project/README.md

 # Introduction
-This is the a quick start project made and used by Benjamin Code to quickly experiment stuffs when he's trying to replicate cool effects he sees on the web.
+This is the a quick starter project made and used by Benjamin Code to quickly experiment stuffs when he's trying to replicate cool effects he sees on the web.

 # Installation